 Professional Teeth Cleanings in Missoula, MT

-Professional teeth cleanings in Missoula, MT are an affordable and necessary practice if you want to maintain your smile for life.
+Professional teeth cleanings in Missoula, MT are an affordable and necessary practice if you want to maintain a healthy smile for life.

 If you’re like many people, you brush and floss before bed, maybe even taking care to gargle.
 Perhaps you do the same each morning.
 Unfortunately, this is not enough to combat stubborn bacteria and tartar that can lead to gum disease, cavities, and dental emergencies.

 The American Dental Association recommends that you have teeth cleanings at least twice per year to maintain healthy teeth.
-If you’re prone to cavities or have signs of gum disease, this timeframe for teeth cleanings may not even be enough, and our Missoula, MT dentist may recommend additional cleanings or sealants and fluoride rinses to help you maintain your oral health.
+If you’re prone to cavities or have signs of gum disease, this timeframe for teeth cleanings may not even be enough, and our Missoula, MT dentist may recommend additional dental check ups, cleanings or sealants, and fluoride rinses to help you maintain your oral health.

 Did you know that your dental health also impacts your overall well-being?
 Your biannual cleanings also help protect you from gum disease, which can impact your overall health.

 If it's time for your next dental cleaning and checkup, please call Nelson Dentistry at (406) 542-3305 to schedule your appointment.

 - Why Six-Month Teeth Cleanings in Missoula, MT Are Important

 - Extra Protection for Your Teeth at Home

 Why Teeth Teeth Cleanings in Missoula Are Important

 Most patients need regular dental hygiene visits twice yearly to address plaque and calculus (also known as tartar) buildup that causes minor gum inflammation (gingivitis) and the development of tooth decay.